sanskrit/raw_etexts_english/blogs/manasataramgini/2011-07-08_atharvana-tumburu-sukta-prayogam.md

 +++
-title = "AtharvaNa tumburu sUktaxa0prayogaM"
+title = "AtharvaNa tumburu sUkta prayogaM"

 +++
 In the AtharvaNa tradition after having learned the mantra-s of the